NHS

 Background

-Founded in 1948 and funded through general taxation, the NHS operates as four separate organisations in England, Scotland, Wales, and Northern Ireland following devolution.
+Founded in 1948 and funded through general taxation, the National Health Service operates as four separate organisations across England, Scotland, Wales, and Northern Ireland following devolution.
 NHS Scotland and NHS Wales are fully devolved, meaning Holyrood and the Senedd hold primary responsibility for their budgets and structures.
 NHS England is administered by the UK Government and indirectly affects devolved nations through Barnett formula consequentials.
+With more than 1.4 million staff in England alone, the NHS is the world's largest publicly funded single-payer health system.